-If the root touch-ups and highlights sound like too much effort, especially when those pesky pigment cells in our hair follicles keep getting fewer and fewer, it may be worth letting nature take its course.
-Unless your hair is white or grey all over underneath your current dye, you're more likely to acquire some great-looking white streaks, for a start.
+So, if the root touch-ups and highlights sound like too much effort, especially when those pesky pigment cells in our hair follicles keep getting fewer and fewer, it may be worth letting nature take its course.
+Unless your hair is white or grey all over, underneath your current dye you're more likely to acquire some great-looking white streaks or grey tones for a start.
 After all, if George Clooney can sport the salt and pepper look, why shouldn't we?

 Heat can also have an odd effect on grey hair, sometimes giving it a brassy hue.
 Avoid baking it in the sun wherever possible - wear a hat on holiday and invest in a good heat protectant spray and use it religiously.

 Embracing your natural grey colour is a big step in itself, so it's a great time to re-evaluate and update your style.
 We're not talking a personal shopper, just a few minimal changes, like using colour to complement your grey or silver hair, or making more style-conscious decisions when it comes to clothes and accessories.

 Lipstick: Adding a bright swipe of colour will complement the grey once it's fully grown in.
 Try a coral colour like L'Oreal's Colour Riche Lipstick in Magnetic Coral.